fanurs/data-analysis-e15190-e14030/scripts/README.md

 cd scripts/
 make
 ```
-The old method of using custom `groot` is deprecated and will be removed soon.

 Upon successful compilation, an executable file will be created with the name `calibrate.exe`.
 To calibrate, say, run 4083, type in:
 ```console